Lübeck: Transport

 Lübeck is connected to three main motorways (Autobahnen).
 The A1 Motorway is heading north to the Island of Fehmarn and Copenhagen (Denmark) and south to Hamburg, Bremen and Cologne.
 The A20 Motorway heads east towards Wismar, Rostock and Szczecin (Poland) and west to Bad Segeberg and to the North Sea.
 The A226 Motorway starts in central Lübeck and is heading to the north-east and the Seaport-City of Travemünde.

-Lübeck is served by multiple train stations.
+Lübeck is served by multiple railway stations.
 The principal one is Lübeck Hauptbahnhof, with about 31,000 passengers per day, is the busiest station in Schleswig-Holstein.
 The station is mostly served by regional rail services to Hamburg, Lüneburg, Kiel, the Island of Fehmarn and Szczecin (Poland).
 There are some long-distance trains to Munich, Frankfurt-am-Main and Cologne.
 During the summer holidays, there are many extra rail services.
-Until the end of 2019, Lübeck was a stop on the "Vogelfluglinie" train line from Hamburg to Copenhagen (Denmark).
+Until the end of 2019, Lübeck was a stop on the Vogelfluglinie train line from Hamburg to Copenhagen (Denmark).

-Public transport by bus is organized by the Lübeck City-Traffic-Company (Lübecker Stadtverkehr).
+Public transport by bus is organised by the Lübeck City-Traffic-Company (Lübecker Stadtverkehr).
 There are 40 bus lines serving the city and the area around Lübeck, in addition to regional bus services.

 The district of Travemünde is on the Baltic Sea and has the city's main port.
 The Scandinavienkai (the quay of Scandinavia) is the departure point for ferry routes to Malmö and Trelleborg (Sweden); Liepāja (Latvia); Helsinki (Finland) and Saint Petersburg (Russia).
 It is the second-biggest German port on the Baltic Sea.

 Lübeck Airport is located in the south of Lübeck in the town of Blankensee.
-It provides regional flights to Munich and Stuttgart and some charter flights to Italy and Croatia.
+It has limited international airlines' services.
+The nearest major airport is Hamburg Airport, located 74 km to the south west of Lübeck.